What is Islamic Fiscal Policy?

-Islamic public finance aims to achieve social justice and economic stability while adhering to the principles of Islamic economics.
-The fiscal policy in Islamic economics may be defined as: “The usage of the revenue collected by the Islamic government and expenses made to monitor and influence the economy of the Islamic state, is Islamic Fiscal Policy”.
-In the secular economy, human welfare means the achievement of worldly good.
-The objectives of fiscal policy in the Islamic economy would be different from those of the secular economy.
-In Islamic terms the aim of achieving welfare is not limited to the present world; it extends to the next world also.
-Moreover, the Islamic Economy is organized based on the economic values of Islam.
+The fiscal policy in Islamic economics is defined as: “The usage of the revenue collected by the Islamic government and expenses made to monitor and influence the economy of the Islamic state, is Islamic Fiscal Policy”.
+The objective of conventional economic struggle is to maximize human welfare.
+In a secular economy, human welfare means the achievement of worldly good.
+The main objectives of Islamic public finance and Islamic fiscal policy are different from those of the secular economy.
+In Islamic terms the aim of achieving welfare is not limited to the present world; it extends to the world hereafter as well.
+Moreover, the Islamic economic system is organized on the basis of the economic values of Islamic Shariah laws.

-In an Islamic Government, Islamic Fiscal Policy holds greater importance because owing to the illegality of interest, prohibition of accumulation of property and wealth, and the ban of speculative motive for the demand of money, the monetary policy would not probably be very effective.
-The chief instrument of Fiscal Policy is Islam Zakat.
+In an Islamic Government, Islamic Fiscal Policy holds greater importance because owing to the illegality of interest, prohibition of accumulation of property and wealth and the ban of speculative motive for demand of money, the monetary policy would not probably be very effective.
+Chief instrument of Islamic Fiscal Policy is Zakat.
 Next in importance are the taxes.

-• Safeguard religion, defense of the Islamic Government and its citizens, struggle for the dominance of Allah’s Decree.
+1. Safeguard religion, defense of the Islamic Government and its citizens, and struggle for the dominance of Allah’s Decree.

-• Establishment of a state administrative machinery, maintenance of law and order, and setting up of courts.
+2. Establishment of a state administrative machinery, maintenance of law and order and setting up of courts.

-• To provide suitable employment opportunities for the people; to work for public welfare, and to take steps for the general prosperity of the citizens of the state.
+3. To provide suitable employment opportunities for the people; to work for public welfare, to take steps for the general prosperity of the citizens of the state.
 To maintain economic balance and stability and resolve the problem of the distribution of wealth.

 fiscal policy in islamic economics